PatrickZimmerer/RARE-Auditing-and-Hacking/day22/Gatekeeper1/README.md

 - Remember what you've learned from the Telephone and Token levels.

-- You can learn more about the special function gasleft(), in Solidity's documentation (see here and here).
+- You can learn more about the special function gasleft(), in Solidity's documentation.

 ### Solution